organisciak/dissertation/document/3_typology.md

 In the contest design pattern, a requester offers a bounty to the best solution to a problem or task of their choosing, such as in design (e.g. 99Designs), coding (e.g. *TopCoder*), and research and development (e.g. Innocentive).
 Here the "crowdsourcing" is simply using internet to connect to many potentially talented individuals, though contests have been integrated into more collaborative workflows.
 For example, with the collaborative product incubator Quirky, the community votes on the best ideas to develop into products, discussing how to improve the ideas openly.
-One reason for this may be that, in addition to the large portion of future profits that an idea originator may earn if it is voted into development, the rest of the community also receive points for supporting the best ideas.

 *Wisdom of crowds*.
-Wisdom of the crowds is a design pattern which emphasizes the effectiveness of human judgment in aggregate [@surowiecki_wisdom_2004], provided the participants are rationally organized.
+Wisdom of the crowds, in addition to the principle referring to the effectiveness of human judgment in aggregate, also refers to a design pattern which uses that principle
+[@surowiecki_wisdom_2004].
 This is embodied by multiple-keying for tasks which are expected to have a real answer, such as classifying galaxies, or averaging opinions for subjective tasks to derive a normative judgment.

 ## Practitioner's questions